Djinbei/Data-Analysis-Portfolio/project-1(Retail)/README.md

 ## Business Impact

-Following the recommendations will most likely result to increased customer transactions, maintained or improveed product sales performance, optimized inventory management system, and a more reliable company branding.
+Following the recommendations will most likely result to increased customer transactions, maintained or improved product sales performance, optimized inventory management system, and a more reliable company branding.
 All of which can increase company profitability by 3 to 5 percent.